yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/AI4Devs-finalproject-CAAM-readme.md

 - **Containerization**:
   - **Docker**: A tool designed to make it easier to create, deploy, and run applications by using containers, ensuring consistent environments across development, testing, and production.

+- **Purpose**: Serves as the core logic layer, handling API requests and business logic.
+  - **Features**:
+     - API endpoints for creating, updating, and managing notes and challenges.
+     - Logic for updating Vpet states based on user interactions and time elapsed.
+     - Secure user authentication and authorization.

-### 3.3 High-Level Project Description and File Structure
+### 2.3 High-Level Project Description and File Structure

 The GrowgrEbuddy_PSA project is organized into several key directories, each serving a specific purpose.
 Below is an overview of the project's file structure: